 - There are several keys to preventing accidents.
-They include... - Maintaining a good "safety attitude". - Developing good "safety habits". - Learning how to use sound judgment. - Knowing your body's limitations just like you know its abilities. - It takes real thought and practice to learn how to avoid mental and physical stress when you're on the job.
+They include... - Maintaining a good "safety attitude". - Developing good "safety habits". - Learning how to use sound judgement. - Knowing your body's limitations just like you know its abilities. - It takes real thought and practice to learn how to avoid mental and physical stress when you're on the job.
 You have to be able to... - Pace yourself. - Recognize when you need to take a break. - Never bite off more than you can chew. - When things become routine, we sometimes forget hazards that are lurking around the next corner.
-To stay sharp and avoid accidents... - Never let your body run on "auto-pilot" with your mind somewhere else. - Don't let pressure on the job make you reckless. - If you are using sound judgment in your work area you should... - Never overload electrical outlets or surge protectors.
+To stay sharp and avoid accidents... - Never let your body run on "auto-pilot" with your mind somewhere else. - Don't let pressure on the job make you reckless. - If you are using sound judgment in your office work area you should... - Pay attention to warning systems like smoke detectors and emergency lights. - Never overload electrical outlets or surge protectors.

 - Clutter and large and small hazards are major causes of accidents at work.
-To avoid potential "tripping" problems... - Dispose of excess material and rubbish as quickly as possible. - Keep walkways, halls, aisles and stairways free of debris and equipment. (don't store furniture or supplies there either).

-Keep doorways clear, especially emergency exits.

-Mark slippery areas with hazard signs so people will know to tread carefully.

-• You should also...

-- Clearly outline walkways at a factory or warehouse so that everyone knows where the safe paths are. - Correct small hazards such as a screw jutting out from a door sill, a pencil lying on the floor or a loose piece of carpet. - Make sure electrical cords are taped down. - Keep drawers closed to prevent painful "trips" to the floor. - Report bad lighting immediately.

-• Using tools and equipment properly and safely is an important part of accident prevention.
-Always make sure that...

-- Tools are clean and in good working order (dirty or damaged equipment can cause accidents). - Knives and other cutting edges are kept sharp (when a blade is dull, the extra force needed to make a cut could cause you to lose control). - You are using the correct tool for the job. - You use a step stool or a ladder to get you "up high", not a chair. - To avoid back injuries when carrying equipment and supplies, get a good grip and take your time.
+To avoid potential "tripping" problems... - Dispose of excess material and rubbish as quickly as possible. - Keep walkways, halls, aisles and stairways free of debris and equipment. (don't store furniture or supplies there either). - Keep doorways clear, especially emergency exits. - Mark slippery areas with hazard signs so people will know to tread carefully. - You should also... - Clearly outline walkways so that everyone knows where the safe paths are. - Correct small hazards such as a screw jutting out from a door sill, a pencil lying on the floor or a loose piece of carpet. - Make sure electrical cords are taped down. - Keep drawers closed to prevent painful "trips" to the floor. - Report bad lighting immediately. - Using tools and equipment properly and safely is an important part of accident prevention.
+Always make sure that... - Tools are clean and in good shape. - Knives and other cutting edges are kept sharp (when a blade is dull, the extra force needed to make a cut could cause you to lose control). - You are using the correct tool for the job. - You use a step stool or ladder to get you "up high", not a chair. - To avoid back injuries when carrying equipment and supplies, get a good grip and take your time. - If an object is too heavy or bulky to lift alone... - Use a hand truck. - ...or ask for help.

-- If an object is too heavy or bulky to lift alone... - Use a hand truck or forklift. - ...or ask for help. - A major part of safety housekeeping and accident prevention involves substances that you work around every day. - You might be surprised how many at your workplace are hazardous.
+- A major part of safety housekeeping and accident prevention involves substances that you work around every day. - You might be surprised how many at your workplace are hazardous.